acplaza/acplaza/README.md

 If you're buying the game just for this API, it's recommended to use a different Nintendo account than the one you play Animal Crossing on normally, so that the API can be used while you're playing.

+You'll also need to compile the xBRZ scaling library.
+Don't worry, it has no deps.
+Just run `make -C xbrz`.

 ### Obtaining your credentials

 1. Use [Lockpick_RCM](https://github.com/shchmue/Lockpick_RCM/releases)